fansalon/testing_peak_calling_cutntag/README.md

 These were counted 8 by the SEACR GitHub approach (each pair is counted once [=3], each single read is counted once [=5]) and 11 by the nfcore approach (each peair is counted twice [=6], each single read is counted once [=5]).

-The way the two different approaches are implemented justifies tha different number of reads associated to the peak summit, and to the whole peak in general.
-This also affects the way SEACR calls peaks: probably SEACR considered the signal from the nfocre approach enough to call a peak in that region and the one from the SECAR GitHub approach one not enough to call a peak.
+The way the two different approaches are implemented justifies the different number of reads associated to the peak summit, and to the whole peak in general.
+However, this also affects the way SEACR calls peaks: probably SEACR considered the signal from the nfocre approach enough to call a peak in that region and the one from the SECAR GitHub approach one not enough to call a peak.

-This also means that well-supported peaks should not be affected by this SE/PE counting issue.